justintadlock/custom-content-portfolio/readme.txt

 ### Professional Support

-If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](http://themehybrid.com/board/topics), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 70,000+ users (and growing).
+If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](http://themehybrid.com/board/topics), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 75,000+ users (and growing).

 ### Plugin Development

 If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/justintadlock/custom-content-portfolio).

-== Installation ==

-1. Upload `custom-content-portfolio` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to "Portfolio > Settings" in the admin to set up your portfolio.

 == Frequently Asked Questions ==

+### Why was this plugin created?

+I hate when themes authors lock users into using the same theme forever or risk losing all of their content.
+Many theme developers continue to add portfolios to their themes without thinking about the consequences to their users' data.
+This plugin is a way to meet those theme authors in the middle.
+Let users choose their design not based on functionality but based on the merits of the design.
+Leave the functionality to plugin developers.

+### How do I use it?

+It works just like posts or pages.
+You'll get a new menu item in the admin called "Portfolio".
+From there, you can create new projects (sort of like posts/pages).

+### I'm getting 404 errors.
+How can I fix this?

+You need to save your portfolio permalinks by visiting "Portfolio > Settings" in the admin.
+There's a section titled "Permalinks" that will allow you to set up your portfolio rewrite rules.
+After saving, any 404s should disappear.

+### I don't see the "Portfolio" section.

+By default, only administrators can see this menu item.
+If you are an administrator and can't see it after activating the plugin, deactivate and reactivate the plugin.
+This should add the required permissions to your administrator role.

+### How can I allow other users to create portfolio items on my site?

+By default, the "administrator" role is the only role allowed to edit portfolio-related things.
+However, you can install a role management plugin like [Members](https://wordpress.org/plugins/members) to give more users access to portfolio.

+### Why can't edit/assign/delete categories or tags after upgrading to 2.1.0?

+WordPress 4.7 introduced some new taxonomy capabilities that the plugin is now making use of.
+If you just want them added to your Administrator account, you can simply deactivate the plugin and reactivate it.
+The correct capabilities should be reset and added to your role.

+Otherwise, you can use a role and capability management plugin, such as [Members](https://wordpress.org/plugins/members), to have complete control over permissions.

-= Upgrading from pre-1.0.0.
-What's the deal? =
+### Upgrading from pre-1.0.0.
+What's the deal?

 CCP underwent a complete rewrite from the ground up.
 There's very little about the plugin that's even remotely close to the original version.